mcesbrondarnaud/ada-course-website/contents/part2final.md

 #### Clusters most involved in conflicts

 Finally, we examine the five clusters most involved in conflict, accounting for both conflicts sent and conflicts received.

-<iframe src='https://flo.uri.sh/visualisation/26805809/embed' title='Top clusters involved in conflicts' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;'></iframe>

-This analysis reveals heterogeneous roles across clusters.
-For example, the Gaming cluster sends relatively few conflicts to other clusters, yet receives a substantial amount of conflict.
-This suggests that some communities act primarily as targets rather than initiators of hostility.

 <section class="container my-5">
 <div class="row g-4 align-items-start">